ViniciusMaiaM/ViniciusMaiaM/README.md

 **What I'm doing?**

-- Currently studying about Web Development, focusing on typescript and node👨💻
+- Currently focused on web development with a strong emphasis on TypeScript and Node.js.
+I am also exploring machine learning, particularly concentrating on unsupervised learning techniques👨💻

 - Always researching and improving my knowledge! 🔭